Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 MSS is a streaming protocol that Microsoft developed in 2008 to meet early needs for adaptive bitrate streaming.
 This video streaming protocol was known for being cost-effective, reducing buffering, and offering optimized performance.

-Microsoft Smooth Streaming is behind what allowed you to stream content on an XBox 360, Silverlight, Windows phone 7, and a few other connected TV platforms back in the day.
-It was also used for the 2008 summer Olympics as the streaming protocol to NBC’s online platform.
+Microsoft Smooth Streaming is behind what allowed you to stream content on an Xbox 360, Silverlight, Windows Phone 7, and a few other connected TV platforms back in the day.
+It was also used for the 2008 Summer Olympics as the streaming protocol to NBC’s online platform.

 Deploying Smooth Streaming used to require Silverlight, Microsoft’s proprietary developer plugin framework.
 However, Microsoft Silverlight was discontinued late in 2021.
 One strength of Smooth Streaming was support for PlayReady DRM to thwart piracy.